 We are not even finished with our current homeschool year, but I have been planning and researching out next year’s curriculum.
-One reason I am planning right now is because we are attending our homeschool conference next month and so I have been checking out the vendors and deciding what I need to buy while at the conference.
+One reason I am planning right now is that we are attending our homeschool conference next month and so I have been checking out the vendors and deciding what I need to buy while at the conference.

 I prefer to stick with familiar curriculum, but I am planning to change a couple of things this school year.
 Specifically for my younger kids.
 Below is my long list of curriculum for our large homeschool family.